tacodeDev/dev-starter/content/tezos_starter_04_smartpy.md

 ```

-We take the start of our `buy_token` entry point from our TokenShop contract, we don’t change anything here.
+We take the beginning of our `buy_token` entry point from our shop contract, and we don't need to change anything here.

  ```
         xArgsType = sp.TList(